What are the opportunities of emerging technologies (quantum and AI) to revolutionise our ability to map underground assets?

 Funded by: ISCF

-The project specifically focuses on using quantum technology to map underground assets and addresses the challenges related to underground utility strikes.
+The project specifically focuses on using quantum technology to map underground assets and addresses the challenges related to strikes on underground utility pipes and cables.

 Detecting the world around us has long been a cornerstone of scientific research, with many sensing technologies developed for commercial use rather than purely scientific merit.
 For a long time, the ability to view the ...